tirameshu/CS3245/Homework #3/README.txt

 == General Notes about this assignment ==

 Indexing:
 - after processing each word from each file into terms, each term is added to the dictionary temporarily stored in `index.py`.
+Term frequency (term_freq) increments by 1 every time the same word is encountered again in the same doc.
 - the final dictionary format will be as follows: dictionary = {term: {docID: [term_freq, weighted_term_freq, norm_w, df]}}
-- term_freq increments by 1 every time the same word is encountered again in the same doc.
-- idf is not required for document.
+- idf is not required for document, but needed for query.
 - weighted_term_freq is calculated at the end of each doc.
 In the same function, docLength is also calculated.
-- normalised_weight (norm_w) is then calculated for each term, based on weighted_term_freq and docLength. df is added here as well.
+- normalised_weight (norm_w) is then calculated for each term, based on weighted_term_freq and docLength.
+Document frequency (df) is added here as well, but directly to the dictionary `to_dict` that will be dumped into dictionary.txt.
+-- to_dict will be in the following format: to_dict = {term: [df, pointer_to_posting, pointer_to_champion]}
-- Only docs of top 10 norm_w of each term will be sent to postings.txt to be used in searching.
+- the docs of top 10 norm_w of each term will be dumped in champion_list.txt to be used in searching.
-(this means there may be > 10 docs loaded from postings, because some docs might have same weight)
+(there may be > 10 docs for each term, because some docs might have same weight)
-- dictionary is processed and re-formatted for each term, and dumped into postings.txt, together with the docLength of each doc.
+- dictionary is processed and re-formatted for each term, and all postings are dumped into postings.txt
+- the docLength dictionary, together with to_dict, are dumped into dictionary.txt.

 Searching:
 - for every query term, top 10 of its posting is loaded from postings.txt --> dictionary re-constructed